jeffgillan/Metashape_on_Jetstream2/README.md

 * An Instance is a virtual machine (VM)
 * You can choose different sizes (cores, GPUs) of VM instances
 * 'Shelving' an instance means it is not using any resources of our allocation.
 If VMs are up and running, they are using allocation.
+* ofo-dev-03 and ofo-dev-05 have a 5TB shared volume mounted at /mnt/ofo-share-01
+* The public IP addresses can be used to remote into the VMs using ssh on the command line
+* For example, ssh exouser@149.165.169.140

 ![](./images/jetstream2_c.png)
+*